Whitehall London: The 9 Best Reasons to Visit

 9 | Banqueting House

-Last but not least of the places to see along Whitehall London is the Banqueting House.
+Last but not least among the places to see along Whitehall is the Banqueting House.

 You would likely walk past Banqueting House and pay it little attention, but its history is fascinating.